 \subsection{Categorical Constructions on Affine Connections}

-It turns out to be possible to transfer a connection to quite some categorical constructs we can build out of a vector bundle.
-We can, for instance, give a sensible definition for a \emph{dual connection} on the dual bundle of a vector bundle with a connection.
+It turns out to be possible to transfer a connection to quite a few categorical constructions we can build out of a vector bundle.
+We can, for instance, give a sensible definition of a \emph{dual connection} on the dual bundle of a vector bundle with a connection.
 The same applies for the tensor product.

 Suppose $V\ra{\pi}M$ is a $\Bbbk^k$-vector bundle that is equipped with an affine connection $P_V$.
 We have seen in claim \ref{afconind} that this canonically induces a connection $F^{T\lambda}(P_V)$ on the frame bundle $F^\lambda(V)$.
 Note that we have a canonical left action $\lambda^*$ of $\GL(\Bbbk^k)$ on $\Bbbk^k{}^*$ by (inverse) precomposition $\GL(\Bbbk^k)\ni g\mapsto -\circ g^{-1}\in \GL(\Bbbk^k{}^*)$.
 We are in the familiar setting in which we construct an associated vector bundle.
-Note that is just the dual vector bundle $V^*\ra{\pi^*}M$.
+Note that this is just the dual vector bundle $V^*\ra{\pi^*}M$.
 This gives us a canonical way to transfer the connection on $V$ to $V^*$: $F^{T\lambda}(P_V)$ induces an affine connection on the associated bundle $V^*\to M$:\; $F^{T\lambda}(P_V)[\lambda^*]$.
 It is easily verified, using the characterisation of the covariant derivative given in claim \ref{cl:covdivpartrans} in combination with the Leibniz rule, that this yields the following relation between the covariant derivatives:

 where $X\in \mathcal{X}(M)$, $\sigma\in \Gamma(\pi)$ and $\xi\in\Gamma(\pi^*)$.